 What To Do When You Get Stung

-If you’re like me, the first thing you do is yelp in pain and let out a string of expletives which doesn’t really address the situation.
+If you’re like me, the first thing you do is yelp in pain and let out a string of expletives that doesn’t really address the situation.

 - Baking soda paste or toothpaste on the sting